-Array elements The display setting affects the complete array, that is, the name and C declaration type-are affected by the display setting.
+Variables The display setting affects only the selected variable, not other variables.
+Array elements The display setting affects the complete array, that is, the same display format is used for each array element.
+Structure fields All elements with the same definition-the same field name and C declaration type-are affected by the display setting.